OS-Sketch/www.os-sketch.com/decks/os-slides/distributed-systems/slides.md

 <v-clicks>

-- A remote procedure call (RPC) is a function call between client and server
+- A **remote procedure call** (RPC) is a function call between client and server

-- Add layers of abstraction to ensure that RPC behaves like a function call
+- Add layer(s) of **abstraction** to ensure that RPC behaves like a function call

-- Leverage existing protocols and features to ensure reliable communication
+- Leverage existing protocols and features to ensure **reliable** communication

-- Stubs allow clients and servers to communicate even with differences in: operating system, computer architecture, programming language
+- Stubs allow clients and servers to communicate **even with differences** in: operating system, computer architecture, programming language

-- Function invoked from a remote client should be implemented as normal
+- Function invoked from a remote client should be implemented "normally"

 - RPC functionality in the language and the operating system preserves abstraction.
-Yet, of course, an RPC is not the same as a function call!
+Yet, of course, an **RPC is not the same as a function call**!

   - Greater response times may negatively influence performance-critical functions
   - Decrease in reliability may cause function on a client to not working correctly